-She continued her TV love affair in 2015 with a director’s attachment on the hit Channel 7 mini-series Peter Allen: Not the Boy Next Door, alongside the AACTA-award winning Shawn Seet (THE CODE), funded by the Screen Australia’s Talent Escalator Program.
-She also finished Reg Makes Contact – a short sci-fi drama funded by Screen Australia as part of the prestigious Hot Shots program, which was nominated for an AACTA Award for Best Short Fiction.
-It was also nominated for Best Direction in a short film at the 2016 ADG award – Corrie’s third nomination since 2012.
+In 2016 she travelled to one of the famed “ghost cities” of China to co-write her first feature with Penelope Chai with the support of Screen Australia.
+She also finished Reg Makes Contact – a short sci-fi drama funded by Screen Australia, which was nominated for an Australian Academy Award for Best Short Fiction.
+It was nominated for Best Direction in a Short Film at the 2016 ADG award – Corrie’s third nomination since 2012.

 Corrie is naturally drawn to stories that explore the themes of identity and belonging.
 Perhaps it’s something to do with her intercontinental background.
 She’s still trying to figure it out.